tomas-fryza/vhdl-course/lab1-gates/README.md

 De Morgan's laws are two fundamental rules in Boolean algebra that are used to simplify Boolean expressions.
 There are two versions of De Morgan's laws.
 De Morgan's law for AND: The complement of the product of two operands is equal to the sum of the complements of the operands.
 De Morgan's law for OR: The complement of the sum of two operands is equal to the product of the complements of the operands.

-1. Use De Morgan's laws and modify the original function to the form with NAND and NOR gates only.
+1. Use De Morgan's laws and modify the original function into a form with AND, OR, or NAND, NOR gates.

 <!--
    > **Help:** De Morgan's laws are defined as follows: